mtorpey/journey/final.md

 Stick the following labels to your Rules Sheet:
 > At the beginning of each game, each player chooses a character, clockwise starting with the player to the left of the dealer (do this after home cities are determined, but before other destinations are distributed).
 This character determines your special abilities and piece colour for the game.

 > If you have more players than usual, you may need to create a new character.
-If it is your turn to choose a character, but there are no Character Sheets left, take an unused Character Sheet from the box, give it a name, and take Special Abilities equal to the number on each other character, plus one.
-Choose one ability to return to the deck, and stick the rest to the new Character Sheet.
+If it is your turn to choose a character, but there are no Character Sheets left, take an unused sheet from the box, give it a name, and take Special Abilities equal to the number on each other character, plus one.
+Choose one to return to the deck, and stick the rest to the new sheet.

 > At the end of each _even-numbered_ game, draw and reveal a number of Special Ability cards equal to the number of players in the game.
 Each player chooses one and sticks it to their Character Sheet.